 Following the merger of Brierley & Hudson with Jackson Stoney & Co in November 1994, Jackson Brierley Hudson Stoney commenced its Family Mediation Service to complement its legal services in 1998.
 Dennis Everett’s daughter, Fleur Louise Everett was taken into partnership in 2001.
 Sandip Kumar Sethi left the practice in 2003 and became a District Judge.
 Then Dennis Everett retired from the practice in 2004 through ill-health.

 In April 2008 Jackson Brierley Hudson Stoney took over the Rochdale firm of A H Sutcliffe & Co.
 At that time the sole Principal of that firm, Colin Ashley, became a Consultant and he retired from the firm in 2011.
-In September 2019 Keith Malcolm Ashton Walker retired as a Partner, then becoming a Consultant.
+In September 2019 Keith Malcolm Ashton Walker retired as a Partner, then becoming a Consultant, and retired from the firm in September 2020.
 In July 2020 Sarah Lucy Milner became a Partner.

 That practice originated in Halifax in the early 1900s.
 Before the Second World War the firm branched out into Rochdale, becoming Clarkson, Thomas and Collinson.
 Alan Sutcliffe came to Rochdale from Halifax following demobilisation in 1946 and entered partnership but he subsequently continued the firm as a sole Practitioner as A H Sutcliffe & Co.
 In 1981 Alan Sutcliffe took Colin Mills, into Partnership together with Colin Ashley and Mr Sutcliffe retired a year or so later.
 Colin Mills retired in August 1994.